 Hidradenitis suppurativa is a common condition that affects the genital area including the inner thighs, under arms, breasts & occasionally the back of the ears.
 This condition causes marked pain & swelling, leading to abscess formation & chronic scars.

 Treatment: In the early stages, it may be controlled with medication such as antibiotics, and antiseptics.
-Accutane can be effective, severe cases are managed with biologics & surgery.
+Acne medication can be effective, severe cases are managed with biologics & surgery.
 Cessation of smoking & weight loss can be helpful.

 Lichen sclerosus is a common vulva condition that affects women of all ages.
 It causes itch & irritation, presenting as white patches on the genitals.
 Other areas of skin can be affected.